s0urav6529/File_Sharing_API/README.md

 MY Node.js application is a basic API server built using Express.js.
 It provides endpoints for uploading files, retrieving a list of files, and deleting files.
 Additionally, it includes a scheduled task using node-cron for file cleanup.

+## For start the API use command

+    npm start

+## For unit & integration test the API use command

+    npm test

 ## Application Structure

 ### My application consists of the following components: